 In addition to Hornstein funds, all applicants are strongly encouraged to apply for external scholarship programs such as those listed below and to the right.
 Along with providing funds that can be used to supplement Hornstein awards, many of these scholarships provide significant training and mentoring opportunities for their award winners.
 Please note carefully the application deadlines for each funder.

-- The Wexner Graduate Fellows/Davidson Scholars Program, (deadline: February 4, 2013)
+- The Wexner Graduate Fellows/Davidson Scholars Program, (Note New Deadline: Wednesday, January 8, 2014)

 Students receiving outside scholarships in excess of $5,000 per year shall inform the Hornstein Program and Graduate School.
 Ordinarily, 60% of the student's external scholarship may be used at the student's discretion.
 Forty percent will be applied toward the cost of tuition and fees, first to cover the student's contribution and, then, if funds remain, to reduce the student's Hornstein grant.